11 Best Meditation Books for Beginners

 Joseph Goldstein’s Mindfulness: A Practical Guide to Awakening is exactly as it sounds: a guide to practicing mindfulness and awakening.
 By investigating the Satipatthana, the Buddha’s words on mindfulness, Joseph explains clearly what it means to practice mindfulness meditation.
 A pioneer of meditation in the United States, Joseph uses his extensive experience and studies of the Buddha’s teachings and words to offer a pragmatic way to understand these ancient teachings and cultivate mindfulness, wisdom, and insight.
 You’ve probably heard the word mindfulness in your life, and this book can help you to actually understand what it means, how we can cultivate it, and what the experience of mindfulness feels like.

 11. The Miracle of Mindfulness

-The Miracle of Mindfulness is a meditation book that focuses on cultivating mindfulness in daily life.
-I have a soft spot in my heart for this book, as it was the first book on mindfulness or meditation that I ever read.
+The Miracle of Mindfulness is a book that focuses on cultivating mindfulness in daily life.
+I have a soft spot in my heart for this book, as it was the first meditation books that I ever read.
 Thich Nhat Hanh, a master in engaged mindfulness, offers practices, stories, and insights regarding mindfulness in our daily lives.
 From peeling oranges to doing dishes, the author offers ways we can cultivate awareness and presence in daily activities.
 This book is a great one for beginners, as we can use it to begin to understand meditation off the cushion and in the real world.